scott-fryxell/scott-fryxell.github.io/content/articles/tooling-saves-your-bacon.md

 ## State of the application

-There is a history of crashes while a user is broadcasting, there have been extensive efforts made by the development team to address stability.
+There is a history of crashes while a user is broadcasting.
+Extensive efforts by the development team to address stability need to be verified.
 We need to concretely prove that broadcasting works.
 Broadcasting is not as performant as other services.
 We need to understand why?
 Is there something in Vue or the Firebase stack that is bottlenecking performance?

-The feed has a few problems.
-It is slow to load on mobile with initial paint time above six seconds.
+The feed is slow to load on mobile with an initial paint time above six seconds.
 Any aggressive scrolling locks the feed up and its UI is regularly below 60 frames per second.
-There are reports of the application locking up when browsing back and forth between the feed and a video stream.
+On mobile there are reports of the application locking up when browsing back and forth between the feed and a video stream.

+- Verify broadcasting is reliable
+- Make the feed fast
+- What's the deal with mobile?

 ## State of the nerds